 This kit is to be used with 2" or 3" direct vent systems.
 The vent kit must terminate outside the structure and may be installed with the intake and exhaust pipes located side-by-side or with one pipe above the other.
-This kit is NOT intended for use with single pipe (indirect vent) installations.
+These kits are NOT intended for use with single pipe (indirect vent) installations.

-Refer to the directions furnished with the Side Wall Vent Kit (p/n 0170K00000S) for installation specifications.
+Refer to the directions furnished with the Side Wall Vent Kit (p/n 0170K00000S or 0170K00001S) for installation specifications.